How to Get a Student Visa for Spain

 You must apply for a type D student visa.
 This requires some additional paperwork but enables you to get a TIE (Foreigner Identity Card), which will allow you to enter and leave Spain while your visa is valid.
 You must request the TIE at your local immigration office during your first 30 days in Spain.

-If you are interested in the Expanish University Pathway Program or Long-Term Program, this is the visa you will need.
+If you are interested in Long-Term Spanish Courses in Spain this is the visa you will need.
+Contact us now for more information about our long-term programs in Spain.

 How to apply for a Spain student visa (in your home country)